matudinglin/Computer-Animation-and-Simulation-Projects/Motion Capture Interpolation/README.md

   - #Showcase or ./Report/radiusButton.mp4
 - FPS counter in Command Prompt.
   - #Showcase or ./Report/FrameRateDisplay.png
+- Add one texture ground button, can switch between original and texture ground.
+  - #Showcase or ./Report/textureGround.mp4
 # Graphs Anlysis
 For each of these graphs, the X axis should be the frame number, and Y axis the angle in degrees.